reTHINK-project/dev-registry-global/docs/install.md

 The Global Registry (GReg) is a decentralized directory service, linking globally unique user identifiers (GUIDs) to a list of user accounts owned by a user.
 By resolving a GUID, services can retrieve information about the existence and location of all registered user accounts for a specific user and connect to the respective account's Domain Registry.
 The Global Registry is built in Java using Spring Boot and relies on decentralized control by utilizing DHT technology.

+To compile and run the GReg, the project needs to be built using Maven.
+The resulting jar file is then used to build a docker image that can be run.

-On a Debian-based system, execute the following commands to build GReg
+To run GReg, docker needs to be installed.
+To run the compiled jar without docker, Java 8 needs to be installed.
+On a Debian-based system, execute the following commands to build the GReg

 - Install maven and git:
 ```